 Inspired by this capability, CEO Mark Zuckerberg said on stage while at the mostly-annual F8 developer conference in 2018 that Facebook is working on its own version so that you can control and clear your browsing history.
 That includes what you've clicked on, the websites you've visited, and so on.
 Originally, Facebook said it would call this Clear History.
 However, it's now calling it "the off-Facebook activity setting".

 You'll be able to use the tool to see the sites and apps you've interacted with; you're going to be able to clear all this information from your account, and you'll even be able to turn it off, Zuckerberg explained.

 Before we get into how Clear History is supposed to work, according to Facebook, you first need to understand how exactly Facebook collects your data.
 It collects information on you the following ways:

 That second way is the one we're focused on...
-Facebook, in the background, essentially logs the websites and apps you’ve visited, what you’ve bought, and what you’ve clicked on while browsing the web.
-This works when you visit any site that features a Facebook Like button, share button, an ad bought through Facebook, etc.
+Facebook, in the background, logs the sites and apps you’ve visited, what you’ve bought, and what you’ve clicked on while browsing the web.
+This happens when you visit any site that features a Facebook Like button, share button, an ad bought through Facebook, etc.

-A company's site may insert cookies onto your browser, helping Facebook follow you around.
-These cookies can even detect if you’re logged into Facebook.
-But, when you download your data using Facebook data tool, you will not see any of this "off-Facebook" data listed.
-So, it’s not obvious what information Facebook's collects on you.
+A website may also insert cookies onto your browser, helping Facebook follow you around.
+These cookies can even detect if you’re logged in to Facebook.
+But, for years, when you downloaded your data using Facebook's data tool, you wouldn't see any of this "off-Facebook" data listed.
+So, it’s not always been clear what information Facebook's collects on you.

 However, Facebook wants to change that with Clear History.